 - Woody, Jessie, Buzz Lightyear and Bo Peep welcome friends in front of Toy Story Midway Mania!

 Most other Disneyland characters can be found scattered throughout the parks.
 Here are a few favorites you might see.
 The rarest and most unusual characters are often wandering about in Fantasyland.
-We’ve recently run into Geppetto and John Worthington Foulfellow from "Pinocchio."
-Fantasyland has the most wandering characters.
-You never know who you'll see.
-The parade route from "it's a small world" to Pixie Hollow is a popular spot to find them, but they can show up anywhere in Fantasyland!
+We’ve run into Geppetto and John Worthington Foulfellow from "Pinocchio."

 Here are a few favorites you might see:

 - Alice and the Mad Hatter make appearances near the Tea Cups and the Alice in Wonderland ride.
-This duo is quite humorous, and the two love to have funny chats with guests.
+This duo is quite humorous, and the two love to have comical chats with guests.
 We've hopped by to play games with them in front of "it's a small world" or at Refreshment Corner, as well.

-- Cinderella’s Fairy Godmother flits around Fantasyland near the Bibbidi Bobbidi Boutique (inside you can be magically transformed into a princess or other Fantasyland attractions.
+- Cinderella’s Fairy Godmother flits around Fantasyland near the Bibbidi Bobbidi Boutique (inside you can be magically transformed into a princess or other Fantasyland attractions

-Gaston and the Beast have been known to wander all around Fantasyland.
+- Gaston and the Beast have been known to wander all around Fantasyland.
 Gaston also frequents Fantasy Faire, always on the lookout for Belle.
 If you run into Gaston looking for Belle, shhh … don’t give her location away.
 She is usually safe inside the Royal Hall with her princess friends.
 Sometimes she (or Rapunzel) will greet audience members after certain respective shows at the Royal Theatre.
 Belle also likes to wander about and has been known to hop on a horse to take a spin around the King Arthur Carrousel.

 - The residents of Radiator Springs also drive out to meet people in Cars Land at California Adventure.
 You'll find them driving down Route 66 or parked in front of the Cozy Cone Motel.